 - The project involves building a network of pipelines, where you construct only parts at a time.
-Not all buildings are ready to be connected to a district cooling network so it will be an ongoing process to build up this climate friendly and long-term energy solution, says Peter Kaarup Olsen, Senior Consultant at Ramboll’s Energy division.
+Not all buildings are ready to be connected to a district cooling network so it will be an ongoing process to build up this climate-friendly and long-term energy solution, says Peter Kaarup Olsen, Senior Consultant at Ramboll’s Energy division.

-Socio-economic and financial benefits
+Socioeconomic and economic benefits

-Centralised cooling leads to higher efficiency
+District cooling leads to increased efficiency

-- By installing few centralised cooling plants, instead of multiple decentralised ones, you use less power overall due to enhanced efficiency.
-Further, you will reduce costs for investment and O&M (Operation and Maintenance).
-Thus, the amount of energy needed will decrease and you achieve higher efficiencies.
-The cooling network should exploit synergies with district heating through co-generation and storage of heat and cooling which results in an intelligent use of energy, says Peter Kaarup Olsen.
+“By installing few and centralised cooling plants rather than many decentralised ones, you use less energy overall because of increased efficiency.
+Moreover, you reduce the cost of investment, operation and maintenance.
+All in all, the amount of energy needed is reduced while efficiency is increased.
+The district cooling system leverages the synergies with district heating through co-generation and storage of heat and cold, which results in intelligent energy consumption”, says Peter Kaarup Olsen.